friedmanroy/friedmanroy.github.io/_BML/rec_5.md

 ---
 layout: distill
 title: 5 - Equivalent Form for Bayesian Linear Regression
-description: Follows the construction of an equivalent form for Bayesian LR
+description: The construction of an equivalent form for Bayesian linear regression, which is helpful when there are more features than data points.

 authors:
   - name: Roy Friedman